nzt/fast/README.md

-# Lize
+# FAST

-Lize is an experimental programming language for the experiment of lambda calculus.
+FAST is an experimental programming language for the experiment of lambda calculus.

 ## FAST IR